Stefan Jović: Khimki (2019–2021)

 On July 17, 2019, Jović signed a contract with the Russian team Khimki.
 On October 3, 2019, Jović left the court with back pain in a game against Maccabi Tel Aviv.
 During the 2019–2020 season with Khimki, Jović averaged 7.6 points, 4.2 assists and 1.3 steals per contest in a total of 23 EuroLeague games.
 In the following season, he appeared in only 8 EuroLeague contests due to personal injuries and the club's dire financial situation, with a stat line of 4.4 points, 3.8 assists and 2 rebounds per game.

 Panathinaikos (2022)

 On January 7, 2022, Jović signed a contract with Panathinaikos of the Greek Basket League and the EuroLeague for the remainder of the 2021–22 season, with the option for an additional season.
 In 5 Greek Basket League games, he averaged 3.4 points, 1.4 rebounds and 2 assists, playing around 13 minutes per contest.
 Additionally, in 4 EuroLeague games, he averaged 3.5 points, 2.5 rebounds and 2.2 assists, playing around 21 minutes per contest.
 His season as a whole was heavily plagued with various injuries and he never fully entered the team's rotation.

-Basket Zaragoza (2022–2023)
+Zaragoza (2022–2023)

 On December 12, 2022, he signed with Basket Zaragoza of the Liga ACB.

+Aris Thessaloniki (2026–present)

+On July 19, 2026, Jović signed a 1+1 contract with Aris Thessaloniki of the Greek Basketball League (GBL).